A list of WordPress themes, plugins and tools that I use and recommend.

 - BlueHost is a cheaper alternative; read my review

-- Zuver – If you are looking for Australian hosting
+- Zuver – If you are looking for Australian hosting seems to be ok.

 - GoDaddy, Namecheap, Domain.com, others – Never use them for web hosting.
 Their servers are really bad.
 They offer cheaper rates for the first year only.
 Read the fine print.